YANG007SUN/NLP_Project/README.md

 The algorithm would process the input queries, find out the product with the highest similarity and its outfit id, output the recommended outfit combination using the same outfit id.

-### Data Pre-processing
+### Data Pre-Processing for the Original Datasets
-- We merged the outfit_combination dataset with the product dataset using left join.
+- We merged the outfit_combination dataset with the product dataset using `left join`.
-- We combined the features 'product_full_name', 'details', and 'description' together as our new text feature.
+- We combined the features `product_full_name`, `details`, and `description` together as our new text feature.
 - We used regex to remove punctuations on the combined feature and used the `nltk` package to remove stopwords.
 - We performed lemmatization on the combined text feature.

-### Clean the input query:
+### Data Pre-Processing for the Input Query
-- We used regex to remove punctuation and digits in the input query
+- We used regex to remove punctuation and digits of the input query and used the `nltk` package to remove stopwords.
+- We performed lemmatization on the input query.

+### Predict Product Category of the Input Query
 - We then applied domain knowledge to determine the product category that the user is trying to search.
 Then our algorithm will return the most similarity product in that category.

 ### Recommendation function: